Published: August 25, 2025

 The law introduced tax-advantaged accounts for minors.
 While there are no income or earnings requirements, there are restrictions on withdrawals and investment options.

-Withdrawals cannot be made until the year the minor turns 18, at which point the account follows traditional IRA rules.
+- Withdrawals allowed at 18, with traditional IRA rules and penalties applying.
 Distributions will be taxed at ordinary rates for earnings, plus a 10% penalty if applicable.

 Student loans